Ammoh-Moringa/News-Api/README.md

 ## Amos Kiprotich

 ### Description
-This is a news appliction where a user gets any news update or breaking news from any site or news source given or searched.
+This is a simple application where a user is able to view different sources and articles and navigate to their site for more information.

 ### Prerequisites
 You need the following to start working on this project: